-Situation Recommendation Baking Rack placement Follow the instructions in "Setting the Clock" on page 22.
+Situation Recommendation Baking Rack placement Follow the instructions in "Setting Oven Controls" on page 21.
 When using only one rack, place the rack so the food is in the center of the oven.
 Preheat Fully preheat the oven before baking items like cookies, cakes, biscuits and breads.
 Insert food immediately after the beep.
 Checking food Use the window and oven light when checking food.
 Opening the door may reduce baking performance.
 Bake or Convection Bake Convection bake is the best function to use for baking on multiple racks.
 For best performance, see "Convection Bake" on page 26.
-Food placement Allow at least 2 inches (5 cm) of space between bakeware for proper air circulation.
+Food placement Allow at least 2 inches (5 cm) of space between bakeware for proper air cir- culation.